Input50/Synapse-Bootstrapper-Remake/README.md

 Review : https://i.imgur.com/eVhQMdx.mp4
-Mom : ur mom
-Ok : ok
-Why I wanted to do this?
+# Why I wanted to do this?
 To Show Me People My Open-Source cuz i saw lot of people saying it is impossible but it is not

-IMPORTANT if u want to own this source u need to countinue developing this and don't change the name
+# IMPORTANT if u want to own this source
+u need to countinue developing this and don't change the name